MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/commands/config.md

 Or use your editor to open the `~/.gitconfig` file.
 This makes it easy to read, add and update values.

 Note that the config uses `TOML` format and tabs for indentation.

+After you save the changes to the git config, the changes will be immediately available without restarting the terminal.
+As the config is read each `git` is called.

 ### Set a value